MarioCSilva/RI_Project/docs/structure.md

 - To do so, this module starts by reading a configuration  containing all relevant characteristics for the indexing process(usage of filters, ranking strategy, indexing schema,..).

-- After that it loads the indexer data structure, which is a dictionary with every term indexed as key and for the value it has the idf associated to the term if the ranking system is Vector Space or the term frequency if it is the BM25, and it also has the line that the postings list of this term was written.
+- After that it loads the indexer data structure, which is a dictionary with every term indexed as key and for the value it has the idf associated to the term and it also has the line that the postings list of this term was written.

 - To get the document scores of a term, first it is necessary to get partition file by comparing the term with the first word of a partition file and the last word to find which partition file the term is indexed.
 After that, it needs to get the postings list of the term, which is done by reading every line until the line that is obtained from the indexer data structure mentioned before.
 Then it calculates the documents scores based on the ranking system.